niklasp/kitty-explorer/tutorial-2.md

 # Getting dynamic data from an API

-For serverless applications in next.js we usually will not have a database backend.
-We could have it but it an extra step of coding not needed for this part of the tutorial.
+For serverless applications in next.js we sometimes will not have a database backend.
+We could have it but it is an extra step of coding not needed for this part of the tutorial.

 > In part 3 we will eventuall make use of a database though to store data and especially to react to new blocks and changes to the NFTs we want to monitor